dwelter/pestpp/README.md

 Object Oriented Inverse Modeling Software
 <br><br><br>
 ## Overview
-PEST++ can be compiled for PC, MAC, or Linux and has several run managers to support parallelization.
-PEST++ implements "on-the-fly" subspace reparameterization, effectively reproducing the SVD-Assist methodology of PEST without any user intervention.
-The user simply specifies how frequently a base Jacobian should be recalculated.
-PEST++ also includes automatic Bayes linear parameter and forecast uncertainty estimation, which is completed for free at the end of the PEST++ run.
-Also included in PEST++ are global sensitivity analysis codes that implement the method of Morris and the method of Sobol.
-Both of these codes include a parallel run manager as well and are fully compatible with the PEST model-independent framework.

-## Under Development
-* iterative Ensemble Smoother for very high-dimensional non-linear inversion and uncertainty estimation
+The PEST++ software suite includes several stand-alone tools for model-independent (non-intrusive) computer model parameter estimation and uncertainty analysis.
+Codes include:

+* ``pestpp``: deterministic GLM parameter estimation using "on-the-fly" subspace reparameterization, effectively reproducing the SVD-Assist methodology of PEST without any user intervention

+*``pestpp-gsa``: Global senitivity analysis using either Morris or Sobol

+*``pestpp-swp``: a generic parallel run utility driven by a CSV file of parameter values

+*``pestpp-opt``: chance-constrainted linear programming

+*``pestpp-ies``: iterative ensemble smoother implementation of GLM.

-precompiled binaries are available in the "exe" folder.
+All members of the software suite can be compiled for PC, MAC, or Linux and have several run managers to support parallelization.  precompiled binaries are available in the "exe" folder.
 Windows users should use the ``intel_c_windows`` branch binaries to avoid the dreaded MSVC missing runtime DLL issue

 ## Recent Updates
+<b> update 4 July 2018 </b>: PESTPP++ version 4.0.0 has been released to support the newly-developed ``pestpp-ies``.
+A manuscript documenting ``pestpp-ies`` is available here: [https://www.sciencedirect.com/science/article/pii/S1364815218302676](https://www.sciencedirect.com/science/article/pii/S1364815218302676).
+Stay tuned for an actual manual to accompany version 4!

 <b> update 2 May 2018 </b>: some refactoring is underway.  ``sweep`` has been renamed ``pestpp-swp`` and ``gsa`` has been renamed ``pestpp-gsa``.
 Also, the initial version of the new iterative ensemble smoother is avaiable as ``pestpp-ies``.
 The basic ``++`` options needed for fine-grained control of ``pestpp-ies`` are listed below.